kabiratnas/kabiratnas.github.io/README.md

-# Kabirat Nasiru | Data Science & DevOps Portfolio
+# Kabirat Nasiru | Data Science & DevOps Portfolio -This page is currently under construction

 🚀 **Welcome to my portfolio!** This repository showcases my work in **Data Science, Cloud Data Engineering, and DevOps**—focusing on **Big Data, Machine Learning, CI/CD, and Cloud Automation**.